 The Leadership Program is the cornerstone of our organization.
 Through an application and interview process, we select promising teens from our other two programs to participate in an intensive, year-long training that provides them with the skills necessary to instruct and mentor program participants.
 The program promotes each individual’s natural leadership strengths while providing tangible academic, emotional and social support.
 After completing their training, candidates teach and mentor their peers through a paid internship.
 We continue to monitor these young leaders as they balance their part-time jobs at Outdoor Outreach, college classes, financial independence and the challenges of moving into the world as working adults.

 Ryan Hudson is a 7 year veteran at Outdoor Outreach.
-During the summer he is a full time Surf Instructor, but has spent the last three winters in the mountains of Utah working at a ski lodge and snowboarding every day with the dream of becoming a professional snowboarder.
-Last January he took a step toward realizing his dream entering The North Face Masters of Snowboarding Competition at Snowbird Ski Resort.
+Last January he took a step toward realizing his dream by entering The North Face Masters of Snowboarding Competition at Snowbird Ski Resort.
 Below Ryan shares the experience in his own words.

 My original goal was to place top 30 and move on with my life; I would have been pleased with 28th even 30th but, to my surprise I rose way above my own bar!
 It is the first trophy I had ever won for anything in my entire life.
 I wanted to cry on the podium.
 Crushing a goal you set for yourself is an accomplishment worth achieving.